 Explain any nexus between project operations and effects (direct, indirect, and/or cumulative) on the resource to be studied, and how the study results would inform the development of license requirements.

 Breeding landbirds and shorebirds would be affected primarily by the loss and alteration of habitats from development of the Project, and by disturbance/displacement during Project construction and operations.
 Habitat loss and alteration and disturbance/displacement effects are often treated as indirect impacts.
 Direct impacts could occur from the mortality of landbirds and shorebirds due to collisions with transmission lines and vehicles and the possible ingestion of contaminants from accidental spills of petroleum products or other contaminants.
-Cumulative impacts on breeding landbirds and shorebirds could occur from loss and alteration of habitats, including the fragmentation of habitats that reduces their suitability, in areas that have already undergone some development.
-Regional cumulative effects, however, are unlikely to be extensive because the proposed Project is located in a remote area where the primary developments include a few small lodge operations and dispersed remote dwellings.
+Cumulative impacts on breeding landbirds and shorebirds could occur from loss and alteration of habitats, including the fragmentation of habitats that reduces their suitability, in areas that have already undergone some development. .

 The results of the breeding landbird and shorebird study would provide current information on the occurrence and habitat use of those birds in the Project area and would, in conjunction with wildlife habitat mapping, facilitate quantitative assessments of the loss and alteration of breeding habitats from development of the Project.
 Quantitative estimates of the number of breeding pairs that could be affected by Project development may be possible for those species for which sufficient data can be collected to calculate densities (see Criterion 1.3.6 below).